DrehanM/PintOperatingSystem/doc/project1.md

 ```
 int open(const char * file) {}
 ```
 This function calls the filesys_open(const char * name) function in filesys.c.
 The parameter for filesys_open is the name of the file (* file) provided by the user.
 If filesys_open returns a Null pointer, open will return -1.
 Otherwise, we return the file descriptor number.
+We also add the file descriptor and the corresponding pointer to `thread_current->fd_map`.

 ### Filesize